Ogunquit Playhouse: About

-Ogunquit Playhouse is a regional theater on 10 Main Street (United States Route 1) in Ogunquit, Maine.
+Ogunquit Playhouse is a professional regional theater on 10 Main Street (United States Route 1) in Ogunquit, Maine.
 Ogunquit Playhouse is one of the last remaining summer theaters from the Summer Stock which still produces musical theatre.
-The Playhouse is listed on the National Register of Historic Places as a National Level of Significance "in consideration of the significant contributions made by its founder Walter J. Hartwig and the Playhouse to Performing Arts Education throughout the nation."
 The Playhouse's season runs from May–October, producing 5 shows each season.

 New Works

 Ogunquit Playhouse's New Works Program launched in 2016 and has fostered new productions such as Heartbreak Hotel, Grumpy Old Men, The Da Vinci Code, Mystic Pizza the Musical, From Here to Eternity, The Nutty Professor, and Mr. Holland’s Opus.
 According to the Boston Globe, “Developing new musicals has been part of the theater’s mission, and Kenney says he and the board have been looking for suitable projects and partnerships since 2016, when the theater launched its new works program.
 That program yielded staged readings of “Frida” and “Mr. Holland’s Opus” in New York, as well as the 2017 world premiere of “Heartbreak Hotel” (described as the prequel to “Million Dollar Quartet”), produced with Fingerlakes Musical Theatre Festival.”
 In 2024, Ogunquit Playhouse presented the World Premiere of My Best Friend’s Wedding based on the beloved Julia Roberts comedy.
+The World Premiere of Small Town featuring the music of John Mellencamp running October 1-November 1 will finish up the 2026 season.